quid/ribs/README.md

 Documentation
 -------------

-Unfortunately we haven't written a tonne of official documentation yet.
+There isn't much official documentation yet.
-However you can feel free to look at the [annotated source](http://quid.github.com/ribs/ribs.coffee.html).
+You can feel free to look at the [annotated source](http://quid.github.com/ribs/ribs.coffee.html).

 Another good way to learn how to use Ribs is to look at the [annotated source of our demo application](http://quid.github.com/ribs/demo/todos.js.html)